ToniMcQueen/oneplus6t-install-linux-Arch-on-arm-845/README.md

 ```

 The extracted bundle includes only the already-built boot/root images, the
 minimal flash scripts, checksums, and a manifest.
-It does not include the build
-cache, `work/`, local screenshots, or private setup files.

 ## Flashing

 Warning: flashing userdata erases the phone's userdata partition.